-We have completed a comprehensive human rights impact assessment (HRIA) programme, prioritised by risk and based on a global mapping process.
-This programme reached across our whole value chain, from our own operations to our suppliers, customers and other partners.
+We have completed a comprehensive Human Rights Impact Assessment (HRIA) programme, prioritised by risk and based on a global mapping process.
+This programme enabled us to reach out to our whole value chain, from our own operations to our suppliers, customers and other partners.
 Through it, we identified those people potentially affected by human rights issues, assessed the risks and developed mitigation action plans.

-HRIAs were conducted by specialists in human rights alongside our teams, who received training to support their role.
-We also make sure that members of teams with direct involvement in specific areas of human rights risks, such as procurement, receive training to support their role.
+HRIAs were conducted by specialists in human rights alongside our teams who received training to support their role.
+We also make sure that members of teams with direct involvement in specific areas of human rights risks such as procurement, receive training to support their role.

-For details of how we assess human rights in our supply chain, see the Supplier social assessment response on page 62-63 of this ESG Reporting Index.
+For details of how we assess human rights in our supply chain, see the Supplier Social Assessment Response on pages 67-68 of this ESG Reporting Index.